cobriniklab/chevreul/README.md

 There are also convenient functions for:

-- Clustering and Dimensional Reduction of Raw Sequencing Data.
+- Clustering and dimensionality reduction of raw sequencing data.
-- Integration and Label Transfer
+- Integration and label transfer
-- Louvain Clustering at a Range of Resolutions
+- Louvain clustering at a range of resolutions
 - Cell cycle state regression and labeling

 > \[!WARNING\] chevreul was designed for full-length smart-seq based